 Assuming unmanned air systems will fly intelligence missions from the Type 26, decisions would have to be made on whether processing of the information will occur onboard or on land.

 “A final design consideration will be the proper mix of manned to unmanned vehicles each frigate will embark.
 In the case of LCS’ aviation systems, a ratio of three Fire Scouts to one manned helo was chosen to allow for 24 hour air coverage based on approximately seven hours of endurance for Fire Scout and three hours of endurance for the MH-60.

 The manned/unmanned ratio must also take into account factors such as the payloads and sensors required for each mission set, and the need for a man on the scene in certain operations such as search and rescue.
 Because the Type 26 has excess design capacity and flexibility, these operational decisions can be made prior to each deployment.”

-In conclusion, it is my belief that the frigates will certainly meet and even exceed the next generation mission requirements of the Royal Navy and also be available for export, though sadly no country has yet expressed any significant interest in ordering the vessel.
+In conclusion, it is my belief that the frigates will certainly meet and even exceed the next generation mission requirements of the Royal Navy, the Royal Australian Navy and the Royal Canadian Navy.

 The Type 26 will be an adaptable, powerful and flexible frigate with a wide array of cutting edge sensors and weapons designed to help it effectively and efficiently meet the evolving mission requirements inherent to modern warfare.

 The first three will be HMS Glasgow, HMS Cardiff and HMS Belfast.